palewire/first-web-scraper/README.md

 This course will be taught primarily using the Python programming language.
 In addition, we'll be using two open source Python modules that greatly simplify the web scraping process -- [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/), which makes it easy to parse and sort through HTML files; and [mechanize](http://wwwsearch.sourceforge.net/mechanize/), which allows you to emulate a web browser from within your Python programs.

 We will need some place to edit and write code.
-If you don't already have a code editor, you will want to download [Sublime](http://www.sublimetext.com/2).
+If you don't already have a code editor, we recommend you explore [Sublime](http://www.sublimetext.com/2).

 In addition to Python, we'll also be making use of the Chrome web browser.
 Although it isn't required, we'd also recommend you check out [git](https://help.github.com/articles/set-up-git), version control software so you can download the course materials after you leave.